udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 5.  **Design:** How can you ensure that both Windows and Linux VMs meet password complexity requirements?

     **Solution:** Azure policy guest configuration allows Azure policy to be used to audit settings with an Azure VM (Windows and Linux).
 It can be used to audit and deploy application settings and installed software.
 It can also be used to enforce password age and complexity rules.
 A variety of built-in policy definitions are available.
-THe built-in policy initiative **\[Preview\]: Audit VMs with insecure password security settings** contains a default collection of password policy definitions for both Windows and Linux VMs.
+The built-in policy initiative **\[Preview\]: Audit VMs with insecure password security settings** contains a default collection of password policy definitions for both Windows and Linux VMs.

     ![Screenshot showing the policy definitions in the '\[Preview\]: Audit VMs with insecure password security settings' policy initiative](images/password-policy.png "Password policy for guest VMs")